-If we fail to maintain our current strategic relationships with Genentech, a member of the Roche Group, Eli Lilly and Company (Lilly), Janssen Pharmaceuticals Inc. (Janssen) part of the Janssen Pharmaceutical Companies of Johnson & Johnson, Life Molecular Imaging SA (LMI) (formerly Piramal Imaging SA) and other of our current or future strategic partners, our business, commercialization prospects and financial condition may be materially adversely affected.
+If we fail to maintain our current strategic relationships with Eli Lilly and Company (Lilly), Janssen Pharmaceuticals Inc. (Janssen) part of the Janssen Pharmaceutical Companies of Johnson & Johnson, Life Molecular Imaging SA (LMI) and other of our current or future strategic partners, our business, commercialization prospects and financial condition may be materially adversely affected.

-We have two partnerships with Genentech.
-In 2006, we granted Genentech an exclusive, worldwide license for crenezumab.
-In 2012, we entered into a second partnership to commercialize anti-Tau antibodies for use as immunotherapies.
 In December 2018, we signed a license agreement with Lilly to research and develop Morphomer Tau small molecules for the treatment of AD and other neurodegenerative diseases (NDD).
 This collaboration commenced in Q1 2019.
-We are in a partnership with Janssen to develop and commercialize therapeutic anti-Tau vaccines for the treatment of AD and potentially other Tauopathies.
-We also have a diagnostic partnership with LMI for one of our compounds from our Morphomer chemical library, which bind pathological Tau for use as a PET tracer.
+We are in a partnership with Janssen to develop and commercialize therapeutic anti-Tau active immunotherapies for the treatment of AD and potentially other Tauopathies.
+We also have a diagnostic partnership with LMI for compounds, which bind pathological Tau for use as a PET tracer.
 Our collaboration partners each have the right to terminate their agreements with us for any reason upon providing us with a certain notice period.
-If Genentech, Lilly, Janssen, LMI or other of our current or future strategic partners terminates its agreement with us at any time, it could delay or prevent development of our product candidates and materially harm our business, financial condition, commercialization prospects and results of operations.
+If Lilly, Janssen, LMI or other of our current or future strategic partners terminates its agreement with us at any time, it could delay or prevent development of our product candidates and materially harm our business, financial condition, commercialization prospects and results of operations.

-Good relationships with Genentech, Lilly, Janssen, LMI and other of our current or future strategic partners are important for our business prospects.
-If our relationships with Genentech, Lilly, Janssen, LMI or other of our current or future strategic partners were to deteriorate substantially or if Genentech, Lilly, Janssen, LMI or other of our current or future strategic partners were to challenge our use of their intellectual property or our calculations of the payments we are owed under our agreements, our business, financial condition, commercialization prospects and results of operations could be materially adversely affected.
+Good relationships with Lilly, Janssen, LMI and other of our current or future strategic partners are important for our business prospects.
+If our relationships with Lilly, Janssen, LMI or other of our current or future strategic partners were to deteriorate substantially or if Lilly, Janssen, LMI or other of our current or future strategic partners were to challenge our use of their intellectual property or our calculations of the payments we are owed under our agreements, our business, financial condition, commercialization prospects and results of operations could be materially adversely affected.

-Lastly, our collaboration agreements with Genentech, Lilly, Janssen and LMI provide each partner with control over, and responsibility for, the clinical development process, including obtaining regulatory and marketing approvals, manufacturing costs and sales and marketing costs.
+Lastly, our collaboration agreements with Lilly, Janssen and LMI provide each partner with control over, and responsibility for, the clinical development process, including obtaining regulatory and marketing approvals, manufacturing costs and sales and marketing costs.
 Future collaboration agreements may also relinquish development control to our partners.
-Genentech or our other current or future collaboration partners may and do separately pursue competing products, therapeutic approaches or technologies to develop treatments for the diseases targeted by us or our collaborative efforts.
+Our current or future collaboration partners may and do separately pursue competing products, therapeutic approaches or technologies to develop treatments for the diseases targeted by us or our collaborative efforts.
 Even if our partners continue their contributions to the collaborative agreements to which we are a party, they may nevertheless determine not to actively pursue the development or commercialization of any resulting products.
-Our partners may also fail to perform their obligations under the collaboration agreements or may be slow in performing their obligations.
+Our partners may also fail to fulfill their obligations under the collaboration agreements or may be slow in performing their obligations.
 Any of these circumstances could result in a material adverse impact on our business, financial condition, commercialization prospects or results of operations.